-CEN-722- Practicum Seminar in Neuropsychology I & II 1 Credit per term CEN-724
+CEN-722/CEN-724 Practicum Seminar in Neuropsychology I & II

-Prerequisites: Concurrent with CEN-726 and CEN-727.
+Prerequisites: PSY-603, PSY-606, PSY-613, PSY-616, CEN-723.
+Concurrent with CEN-726 and CEN-727.
 Taken concurrently with the neuropsychological assessment practicum, this seminar provides a setting for the student to discuss and apply the fundamentals of clinical neuropsychological assessment, to synthesize results and formulate diagnostic impressions, to write accurate and meaningful assessment reports, and to appreciate the role of culture and diversity in clinical neuropsychological work.
 Students review and discuss practicum cases and examine data from neuropsychological tests.
 The courses serve as peer consultation groups in which students learn to present case material in a standard format, to question and analyze their own clinical work, and to function as peer consultants to their colleagues.